Find out why social stories are an incredible tool for parenting young children. Find examples and a formula. Perfect for positive discipline.

 It was a rhetorical question.
 What I actually meant was stop acting in the ‘wrong’ way.

 At the tender age of five, she sensed my disingenuousness.
 For the first time ever, she didn’t lean into my embrace.
-In fact, she anted up and went to the opposite side of the room, slunk down Instead, she anted up and hid under the bed.
+In fact, she anted up to my frustration by going to the opposite side of her room from me.
+From her bed, she slid down onto the floor and rolled underneath so we could no longer see each other.

 My heart was beating so strongly I could feel it in my throat.
 Normally, I understood my daughter.
 Even when her behaviour was unmanageable, I could see myself in her and could introspect to know how to act.
-However, I was lost.
+This time, I was lost.

 I don’t know what came over me at that moment.
 But what I did worked!